badrkacimi/account-cqrs-eventsourcing/README.md

 # cqrs - event sourcing simple project

 # Technical stack :
+* Axon for event-sourced Java application
+* Mapstruct for java bean mappings at compile-time.
+* Lombok  for code generation and minimizing boilerplate
 * Docker for containerize the application
-* Mapstruct for java bean mappings at compile-time.
 * MySQL as a database.
 * JaCoCo for test coverage report.
-* Axon for event-sourced Java application

 # Build project
 To build the project, run the maven command